• Skip to primary navigation

 This delicious buttercream is based on Italian meringue which in itself can have many uses.
 Italian meringue is made by pouring hot sugar syrup onto beaten egg whites to create a thick, marshmallowy meringue.

-The hot syrup cooks the egg whites creating a very stable meringue which can be used to top pies and tarts.
+The hot syrup cooks the egg whites creating a very stable meringue that can be used to top pies and tarts.
 It is also the base for many desserts such as mousses and parfaits.

 Why you'll love this recipe

-All Italian Meringue Buttercream is basically the same - Italian meringue with lots of butter incorporated until it is rich and buttery but still light from the meringue.
-You'll love how smooth and stable this is to use on cakes and cupcakes and other pastries like Cream Horns and Jelly Cakes.
+All Italian Meringue Buttercream recipes are basically the same – Italian meringue with lots of butter incorporated until it is rich and buttery but still light from the meringue.
+You’ll love how smooth and stable this is to use on cakes and cupcakes and other pastries like Cream Horns and Jelly Cakes.

 Ingredients

-Sugar - Superfine granulated white sugar dissolves more easily.
-However use regular granulated white sugar if thats all you have.
+• Sugar – Superfine granulated white sugar dissolves more easily.
+However, use regular granulated white sugar if that’s all you have.

-Egg whites - You'll only need egg whites for this recipe.
+• Egg whites – You’ll only need egg whites for this recipe.
 Leftover egg yolks can be used in recipes like Italian pastry cream or these delicious small batch Chocolate Chip Cookies.

 Variations

-• ½ cup melted, cooled chocolate
+• melted and cooled chocolate

-• ¼ cup fruit puree such as raspberry or strawberry
+• raspberry or strawberry puree

-• ½ cup lemon curd
+• lemon curd

 Instructions